 Shibuya Scramble Square Opens with the Observatory Shibuya Sky

 Shibuya, now one of the most popular tourist towns in Tokyo, has just completed a new high-rise complex named Shibuya Scramble Square.
 Shibuya Scramble Square opened in the beginning of this November with the featured facility Shibuya Sky.
-I just visited the hottest spot in Shibuya, and today, I’d like to introduce things to do at Shibuya Scramble Square and what Shibuya Sky is like.
+I just visited the hottest spot in Shibuya, and today, I’d like to introduce about the new observatory Shibuya Sky with things to do at Shibuya Scramble Square.

 Shibuya is proceeding the massive redevelopment project these days as skyscrapers are being built following one another.
 Shibuya Scramble Square, the newly-opened gigantic complex building, is the highest building in Tokyo at the time with the height of 229 meters.
 Of course, Shibuya Scramble Square is higher than the neighbor complex Shibuya Stream, which was opened last year and is now famous that Google moved there.